 Certain offences first require the person to show cause why their detention in custody is not justified, before the court considers the issue of unacceptable risk.
 These include:

-- Contravening a Family Violence or Personal Safety Intervention Order by using or threatening violence and where the person has been convicted or found guilty of similar offences in the last 10 years;
+- contravening a Family Violence or Personal Safety Intervention Order by using or threatening violence and where the person has been convicted or found guilty of similar offences in the past 10 years;

 Offences for Which Bail Must be Refused Unless Exceptional Circumstances

 Bail must be refused for the following offences unless the accused person can show that exceptional circumstances exist and there is not an unacceptable risk:

 - trafficking a large commercial quantity or commercial quantity of drugs

 - cultivating a large commercial quantity or commercial quantity of narcotic plants

 - certain offences relating to the importing, exporting or possessing of commercial or marketable quantities of border controlled drugs or plants (Commonwealth offences)